appserver-io/appserver/_tuts/running-typo3-6-2-lts-on-appserver-io.md

 and unpacking the source there.

-After successfully unpacking the TYPO3 sources you are able to use the TYPO3 installer just by opening a browser and calling the URL http://127.0.0.1:9080/newtypo3/.
-If you do so TYPO3 will give you the message to create the install file.
+After successfully unpacking the TYPO3 sources, use the TYPO3 installer just by opening a browser and calling the URL http://127.0.0.1:9080/newtypo3/.
+If you do so, TYPO3 will display the message to create the install file.
 You can do that just by creating an empty file in the TYPO3 Webroot.

 ```bash
 touch /opt/appserver/webapps/newtypo3/FIRST_INSTALL
 ```

-To go ahead with the installation process you have to fix the file permissions in order to manage TYPO3 can create the necessary folders.
+To go ahead with the installation process you have to rectify the file permissions in order for TYPO3 to create the necessary folders.

 ```bash
 chmod -R 775 /opt/appserver/webapps/newtypo3/
 ```

-After fixing the file permissions you can call the Installation Tool by using the URL mentioned before and you will get the main installer.
-There might by some warnings concerning the upload size and the php_max_execution time but there is no need to fix that now so you are able to step ahead with the installation process and type in the MySQL login credentials.
-You can for example create a new database „typo3_newtest“.
-After that you just have to create a backend user and once done you are all set.
+After correcting the file permissions call the Installation Tool by using the URL mentioned before and you will get the main installer.
+There might be some warnings concerning the upload size and the php_max_execution time but there is no need to fix that now.
+Move on with the installation process and type in the MySQL login credentials.
+You can create a new database „typo3_newtest“ for example.
+After that create a backend user and you are all set.

 #### Additional Infos

-To correct the problems occured during the installation you just have to change your PHP settings.
+To correct the issues occurred during the installation you just have to change your PHP settings.
 If you are using the PHP-FPM delivered with appserver.io which is configured by default you will find the php.ini in:

 ```bash
 /opt/appserver/etc/
 ```

-After changing the ini you have to restart the PHP-FPM by following command:
+After changing the ini, you have to restart the PHP-FPM with the following command:

 ```bash
 sudo /opt/appserver/sbin/phpfpmctl restart